keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 ### Dropout

 Dropout is a kind of **regularization** for neural networks.
 The purpose of the regularization is to reduce overfitting and increase generalizability.
-Intuitively, if we randomly remove some percentage of the nodes in our network during training, these nodes  learn to depend less on the adjacent nodes, leading them to "evolve" to be stronger on their own.
-We can add a `dropout=0.2` parameter to our GRU layer to use this.
-There's also a `recurrent_dropout` option, which does the same for the recurrent unit itself.
+Intuitively, if we randomly remove some percentage of the nodes in our network during training, these nodes  learn to depend less on the adjacent nodes, leading them to learn to be stronger on their own.
+We can add a `dropout=0.2` parameter to our GRU layer to randomly remove 20% of the nodes during training  There's also a `recurrent_dropout` option, which does the same for the recurrent unit itself.

 ## Assignment

-Write a report in Markdown or LaTeX that addresses the following.
-It should be written in complete, grammatical English, and it should be formatted correctly.
+Write a report in Markdown or LaTeX which addresses the following.
+It should be written in complete, reasonably grammatical English, and it should be formatted correctly.
 Otherwise, points will be deducted.

 Analyze (1) the amount of time required to train, e.g., how well/stably/quickly it learns and converges (use graphs), and (2) the accuracy.
 You should also include non-recurrent results as a baseline.
 Also try changing the vocabulary size and using dropout.
 The easiest way to do this for this assignment is to check the accuracy at checkpoints.